Moyo Akandé is a Scottish actress and producer based in the UK.

 She has an extensive list of television credits in particular for the BBC including, The Cry, Vera, Porridge, Taggart and Lip Service.

-Moyo recently made her feature film debut in The Hurricane Heist (2018).
-The Fast & the Furious director Rob Cohen, is behind the camera for this action thriller.
+Moyo made her feature film debut in The Hurricane Heist (2018).
+The Fast & the Furious director Rob Cohen was behind the camera for this action thriller.
+She will appear in Stephanie Zari’s British debut feature film, Zebra Girl (2019).

 Moyo is also a film producer.
-Rock, Paper, Scissors is a short film that was pre-produced last summer 2018 by The Akandé Sisters, a producing team of two sister’s Moyo and Morayo Akandé.
+Rock Paper Scissors (2019) is a short film that was pre-produced last summer 2018 by The Akandé Sisters, a producing team of two sister’s Moyo and Morayo Akandé.
 The film was funded by their production company, Lucid Dreamers Productions, and shot during a blistering hot summer day in the Ginza District of Tokyo, Japan.
-Rock, Paper, Scissors is currently in post production.